GrigLars/UpgradeDeb6to12/README.md

 # Recommendations for upgrading from jessie LTS to stretch LTS

-That script started to get weird one-off errors between 8 and 9, mostly because the archives don't work for current builds.
+That script started to get weird one-off errors between 8 and 9, and that's because the archives don't work for current builds.
+Comment out everything again, and then add these two lines:

     deb http://deb.debian.org/debian/ stretch main contrib non-free
     deb-src http://deb.debian.org/debian/ stretch main contrib non-free